glotaran/glotaran-legacy/README.md

 # Glotaran - A tool for Global and Target Analysis

-[Glotaran](http://glotaran.org) is a Glotaran is a free software program developed for global and target analysis of time-resolved spectroscopy and microscopy data.
+[Glotaran](http://glotaran.org) is a free software program developed for global and target analysis of time-resolved spectroscopy and microscopy data.

 A publication about Glotaran, with the title "Glotaran: a Java-based graphical user interface for the R-package TIMP" has been published in the Journal of Statistical Software, on July 1st 2012 and can be found here: http://www.jstatsoft.org/v49/i03/